urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 </div>

-As you can see in this image, fill in a name (I suggested one related to this tutorial, but it doesn't really matter!).
+As you can see in this image, fill in a name (I suggested one related to this tutorial, but it doesn't really matter as long as the name is not offensive!).
 Then, go ahead and click "add read me" - we will describe that a bit further below.

 Towards the bottom of this page, you should see a few other options: